Azerbaijan's Mortgage & Credit Guarantee Fund pays interest on bonds

 According to the fund’s bond prospectus, a certain part of the residual value of securities is envisioned to be paid along with interest payments on the bond payment date, which is equal to the principal debt payments on the assets included in the mortgage coverage.

-The BSE noted that the issuer made another payment of interest on AZ2054008688 bonds on October 10.
-Proceeding from this, the face value of the mentioned bonds was 934.87 manat ($549.92).
+The BSE noted that the issuer made another payment of interest on the AZ2059008683, and AZ2060008680 bonds on October 11.
+Proceeding from this, the face value of the mentioned bonds was 965.27 manat ($567.8).
 Thus, interest income in the amount of three percent will be calculated on the basis of this amount for regular payments.